 Who we are

 The Bright Continent is a versatile bureau that works with a wide range of African creatives, varying from journalists and photographers to comedians, poets and youth leaders.
-We provide young talents a global stage to showcase their talent, share their ideas for the future and inspire positive change.
+We provide them a global stage to showcase their work, share their ideas for the future and inspire positive change.
 By doing so we aim to accommodate the vastly outdated African narrative to the inimitable developments currently taking place across their continent.

 Dutch author and journalist, Daaf Borren, founded The Bright Continent early 2017 when he noticed the relatively flawed and shortsighted coverage of the continent during his work across sub-Saharan Africa.
 He believes that the western world should talk with, instead of about Africa’s next generation and therefore facilitates the connection between Africa’s youth and the western world.
 Because today, Africa tells its own story.